philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

 Rather than creating a marketing campaign that targets all-new customers, Cyclistic’s director of marketing, Lily Moreno, believes there is a solid opportunity to convert casual riders into members, as they are already aware of the Cyclistic programme and have chosen Cyclistic for their mobility needs.
 To design marketing strategies aimed at converting casual riders into annual members, the marketing team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.

-The subsquent sections will follow the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
+The subsequent sections will follow the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.

 ## Ask
 This section outlines the problem to be solved, the business task, and how the resulting insights can drive decisions.